-Justice Roberts blocks Sen. Paul from naming whistleblower, source says -- and now Paul may force the issue
+Justice Roberts blocks Sen. Paul from naming whistleblower, source says -- and Paul may force the issue

 Wednesday's lengthy question-and-answer session contained other notable moments, including another spirited constitutional argument by liberal Harvard Law Professor Alan Dershowitz.

-Multiple media outlets, including CNN, mischaracterized Dershowitz as saying that presidents can do "anything" as long as they can argue it's in the "public interest."
-In fact, Dershowitz maintained that only criminal or criminal-like conduct is impeachable, and that the Senate should not be in the business of removing presidents based on nebulous "abuse of power" charges that the framers expressly rejected.
+Multiple media outlets, including CNN, mischaracterized Dershowitz throughout the day as saying that presidents can do "anything" as long as they can argue it's in the "public interest."
+In fact, Dershowitz maintained that criminal or criminal-like conduct is impeachable, regardless of its motivation.

+Instead, Dershowitz maintained the Senate should not be in the business of removing presidents based on nebulous and unconstitutional "abuse of power" charges that the framers expressly rejected.
+It would be a standard Democrats would not want applied to their own presidents, he argued.

+To demonstrate that point, Dershowitz made thinly veiled references to President Obama's refusal to send lethal military aid to Ukraine, as well as his failed, unenforced "red line" warning for Syria not to use chemical weapons.

 When House Democratic impeachment manager Jerry Nadler, D-N.Y., claimed "all scholars" except for Dershowitz agreed that impeachment didn't have to involve crimes or criminal-like conduct, there were audible groans from the GOP side of the chamber.